N-b-dy/ioBroker.oxxify-fan-control/README.md

 - Added adapter terminiation if multiple udp server errors occured
 - Replaced cyclic checking of the send quene with a timeout approach instead of interval
 - Missing intermediate objects created
+- Roles updated according to the read/write definitions

 ### 0.0.3 (2025-01-11)